Edited by: Keri Stooksbury

 As part of Booking Holdings Inc. — which includes Booking.com, Agoda, Kayak, Momondo, and other OTAs and metasearch sites — Priceline has also been able to use its combined resources to build its published-rate hotel offerings.
-Its Name Your Own Price tool has ceased to exist as an option, but low prices are offered through its other opaque tools — Express Deals for flights and hotels and Pricebreakers for hotels.
+Its Name Your Own Price tool has ceased to exist as an option, but low prices are offered through its other opaque tools — Express Deals and Pricebreakers.

 Below, we’ll take a look at the various services offered by Priceline, including how to use it to find the best prices on flights, hotels, rental cars, and more!

 Booking a hotel on Priceline is straightforward.
 Enter your search preferences, pick a hotel, and confirm your reservation, just like with any other OTA like Travelocity or Expedia.
 Although Priceline has a few extra options to help you find a great rate, there can be some additional terms.